BatuhanKayaoglu/real-estate-react-native-expo/README.md

 A modern and feature-rich real estate application built using **React Native** and **Expo**, designed to provide a seamless property buying, selling, and renting experience.
 Inspired by platforms like **Sahibinden.com**, this app allows users to post listings, manage favorites, receive real-time notifications, and make offers through an integrated messaging system.

-Whether you're looking to buy your dream home or list a property for sale, this app makes the process smooth, intuitive, and efficient.

 ---

 ## 🚀 Features